Thames18/Resume-On-Cloud/README.md

 ## Overview

-Cloud Resume http://mustafalsalem.click/ is a dynamic, highly available personal resume website hosted on AWS.
+<a href="http://mustafalsalem.click/" rel="nofollow">Cloud Resume</a> is a dynamic, highly available personal resume website hosted on AWS.
 This project leverages a combination of AWS services, Terraform for Infrastructure as Code (IaC), and a fully automated CI/CD pipeline.
 It incorporates advanced monitoring, alerting, and logging mechanisms through CloudWatch, PagerDuty, Slack, and Jira, ensuring optimal performance and system reliability.

 ## Features